-- Control Precision - Quickly and repeatedly adjust the controls of a machine or a vehicle to exact positions. - Deductive Reasoning - Apply general rules to specific problems to produce answers that make sense. - Fluency of Ideas - Come up with a number of ideas about a topic (the number of ideas is important, not their quality, correctness, or creativity). - Inductive Reasoning - Combine pieces of information to form general rules or conclusions (includes finding a relationship among seemingly unrelated events). - Information Ordering - Arrange things or actions in a certain order or pattern according to a specific rule or set of rules (e.g., patterns of numbers, letters, words, pictures, mathematical operations). - Mathematical Reasoning - Choose the right mathematical methods or formulas to solve a problem. - Originality - Come up with unusual or clever ideas about a given topic or situation, or to develop creative ways to solve a problem. - Problem Sensitivity - Tell when something is wrong or is likely to go wrong.
-It does not involve solving the problem, only recognizing that there is a problem. - Speech Clarity - Speak clearly so others can understand you. - Speech Recognition - Identify and understand the speech of another person. - Speed of Closure - Quickly make sense of, combine, and organize information into meaningful patterns. - Visualization - Imagine how something will look after it is moved around or when its parts are moved or rearranged. - Written Comprehension - Read and understand information and ideas presented in writing. - Written Expression - Communicate information and ideas in writing so others will understand.
+- Control Precision - Quickly and repeatedly adjust the controls of a machine or a vehicle to exact positions. - Deductive Reasoning - Apply general rules to specific problems to produce answers that make sense. - Fluency of Ideas - Come up with a number of ideas about a topic (the number of ideas is important, not their quality, correctness, or creativity). - Inductive Reasoning - Combine pieces of information to form general rules or conclusions (includes finding a relationship among seemingly unrelated events). - Information Ordering - Arrange things or actions in a certain order or pattern according to a specific rule or set of rules (e.g., patterns of numbers, letters, words, pictures, mathematical operations). - Mathematical Reasoning - Choose the right mathematical methods or formulas to solve a problem. - Oral Comprehension - Listen to and understand information and ideas presented through spoken words and sentences. - Oral Expression - Communicate information and ideas in speaking so others will understand. - Originality - Come up with unusual or clever ideas about a given topic or situation, or to develop creative ways to solve a problem. - Problem Sensitivity - Tell when something is wrong or is likely to go wrong.
+It does not involve solving the problem, only recognizing that there is a problem. - Speech Clarity - Speak clearly so others can understand you. - Speech Recognition - Identify and understand the speech of another person. - Visualization - Imagine how something will look after it is moved around or when its parts are moved or rearranged. - Written Comprehension - Read and understand information and ideas presented in writing. - Written Expression - Communicate information and ideas in writing so others will understand.